 - Be a first generation college student (meaning that neither parent has graduated from a four-year college or university).

 - Have demonstrated experience and leadership with intercultural issues and actions.

 - Have demonstrated academic accomplishment throughout high school.

-- Have demonstrated financial need (as determined by the FAFSA).
+- Have demonstrated financial need.

 - Graduate from a diverse high school located in an urban setting.

 In 2013-2014, there were 135 applications for 25 spots in the Fellowship Program.
 Applications for the program have grown steadily each year and we anticipate the 2014-2015 cohort will be no exception.